beliu/CarND_Vehicle_Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
 The function `process_image()` takes a frame (image) from the video and applies a multi-scale sliding window search method to detect cars in the frame.
 Through experimentation, I found that the window scale factors of 0.5, 1.25, and 1.5 applied to the y-regions of (400, 450), (400, 600), and (400 656) respectively produced the highest true-positive detection rate and the lowest false-positive detection rate.
 So, for each window scale, I slide the window in the specified region of the frame and get the bounding boxes around the detections.
 I repeat with the remaining window scales and I combine all the bounding boxes in total.
 This is done in lines 21 to 31 of `process_image()`.
 Afterwards, I convert the bounding boxes into heat maps by looping through the area encapsulated by each bounding box and incrementing the pixel values in those areas.

 In order to detect cars with higher confidence and to reject false positives, I accumulate heat maps across several frames.
 The specific number of frames can be adjusted but I found that 5 to 6 frames works well.
 For debugging purposes, I store a record of each frame's heat map to a list such that the i-th index of the list has a heat map corresponding to the i-th frame's detection.
 Below are some examples of heatmaps corresponding to subsequent frames from the video.
-Note that the images show the detected bounding boxes that result in the heatmaps shown.
+The first set of images show the detected bounding boxes that result in the heatmaps shown in the second set of images.

+![Image Frames with detected bounding boxes][image8]
-![Heat Maps of Frames from Video][image5]
+![Heat Maps of Frames from Video][image9]

 In order to convert the heat maps into separate, labeled entities, I use SciPy's `scipy.ndimage.measurements.label` function.
 I encapsulate the `label` function into one of my own called `make_labeled_boxes()` which just converts the output of `label` into a dictionary.
 The dictionary's keys are the label numbers and the values are the bounding box coordinates that surround the islands of heat in the heat map.
 So, after allowing the heat map from detected boxes to build up over 5 frames, I apply `make_labeled_boxes()` using a predefined threshold to return a dictionary of labeled boxes.
 If there are previous labeled boxes from past frames, I compare how much the current and previous ones overlap in lines 126 to 134 of `process_image()`.
 Supposing that the overlap ratio is above a predfined number, I conclude that the newly create labeled box is for the same object as the previous labeled box.
 Then I draw the box on the image.